JSLiam94/EReCu/README.md

 # EReCu

-**EReCu: Pseudo-Label Evolution, Fusion, and Refinement with Multi-Cue Learning for Unsupervised Camouflaged Object Detection**
+**EReCu: Pseudo-Label Evolution Fusion and Refinement with Multi-Cue Learning for Unsupervised Camouflage Detection**